 As in the case of VHF-UHF Amateur RF paths this can be somewhat simplified.
 More specifically, would be Amateur RF links.

-A -88 dbm is plenty of signal to produce a good quieting signal into a modern FM receiver since most are spec at -115 dbm sensitivity, or better.
+A -88 dbm is enough signal to produce a good quieting signal into a modern FM receiver since most are spec at -115 dbm sensitivity, or better.
 Having said this; it's also good to attemp stronger signals for improving the fade margine.

 Fade MarginFade Margin (FM) is the difference between the RSL and the squelch point of the far end receiver.
 For practical circuits the receiver should "fail" the circuit in the event the path drops enough to raise the noise floor in the detected audio no more than a 20 db signal to noise ratio, or a 20 dbm0 noise floor.
 With most modern LMR receiver's this would be around a -100 dbm RF level.
 Therefore, if this was observed as a standard squelch point the (above) RSL of -88 would produce a FM of 12 db.
 To note, SRG specs call for a minimum FM of 20 db; 30 db being desirable.